 The CG Committee is mainly responsible for keeping the effectiveness of the corporate governance and system of internal non-financial controls of the Group.
 The CG Committee shall introduce and propose relevant principles concerning corporate governance and to review and determine the corporate governance policy, so as to enhance and to ensure a high standard of corporate governance practice in the Group.
+The CG Committee shall review and monitor the training and continuous professional development of Directors and senior management and shall review and monitor the Company's policies and practices on compliance with legal and regulatory requirements.
+The CG Committee reviewed the Company's compliance with the Corporate Governance Code and disclosure in this Corporate Governance Report.

-The CG Committee convened one meeting during the year ended 31 December 2020 to review the policies and practices on corporate governance of the Group.
+The CG Committee convened one meeting during the year ended 31 December 2021 to review the policies and practices on corporate governance of the Group.
 The individual attendance record of each member of the CG Committee is tabulated as follows: